-Approved by the Public Policy Committee on December 9, 2020
+Approved by the Public Policy and Practice Committee on June 1, 2022

 The American Society of Civil Engineers (ASCE) supports a national renewable energy policy that promotes a broad, balanced, renewable energy portfolio.
 The portfolio should promote developing clean and renewable energy sources while encouraging energy conservation and efficiency.
 Specifically, the policy should: